Liberty National life insurance review 2020

 What riders can I add to my policy?

-The insurer isn’t transparent about its riders on the site, but it does mention a Waiver of Premium rider.
+The insurer isn’t transparent about its riders on the site, but it does mention a waiver-of-premium rider, which allows you to waive your premiums if you suffer a disability, critical illness or injury.

 How much does Liberty National life insurance cost?